-RCI consistently generated a comfortable net banking income that exceeded 4% of average performing assets over the past five years (4.4% in H1 2017).
-The resilience of the bank's net interest income, representing around 70% of its net banking income, stems from profitable car-financing activities (including packaged products, which are less price sensitive than plain-vanilla loans), contained funding costs and the fact that RCI seeks to pass any increases in funding costs onto customers.
+RCI consistently generated a comfortable net banking income exceeding 4% of average performing assets over the past five years.
+The resilience of the bank's net interest income, representing around 75% of its net banking income, stems from profitable car-financing activities (including packaged products, which are less price sensitive than plain vanilla loans), contained funding costs and the fact that RCI seeks to pass any increases in funding costs onto its customers.
 The relatively long-term nature of the car-financing contracts mitigates to some extent the effects of the car market cycles and reduces income volatility.
-The net interest margin (around 2.7% of average interest-bearing assets) has slightly decreased in H1 2017, primarily owing to a small reduction in the share of higher margin markets (primarily America) in RCI's car-financing portfolio.
+The net interest margin (around 2.7% of average interest-bearing assets) is close to its 2016's level.

-RCI also has good cost efficiency, owing to its low fixed cost basis, accounting for around 1.3% of its average performing assets and resulting in a cost-to-income ratio of around 31% as of the end of June 2017.
-This high cost efficiency reflects the fact that RCI benefits from various services provided by Renault (for example, distribution channels), as well as from the group's marketing initiatives.
+The bank also has good cost efficiency because of its low fixed costs, which accounted for around 1.3% of its average performing assets and resulted in a cost-to-income ratio of around 32% in 2017.
+This high cost efficiency reflects the fact that the bank benefits from various services provided by Renault (for example, distribution channels), as well as from the group's marketing initiatives.

-RCI is reliant on wholesale funding, a credit weakness, partly mitigated by limited refinancing risk, an increasing deposit base and an adequate liquidity buffer
+RCI relies on wholesale funding, a credit weakness, partly mitigated by limited refinancing risk, an increasing deposit base and an adequate liquidity buffer

 RCI is mainly wholesale funded, making it vulnerable to sudden changes in investor confidence.
 Restricted market access could lead to higher funding costs, which would constrain loan origination.
-This would in turn affect the strength of RCI's franchise and ultimately reduce its earnings generation, particularly if any funding constraints coincided with higher loan impairments.
-Our assigned combined Liquidity score of b1 reflects the relative weakness of the bank's funding and liquidity for the rating.
+This would in turn limit the strength of RCI's franchise and ultimately reduce its earnings generation, particularly if any funding constraints coincide with higher loan impairments.
+Our assigned Combined Liquidity score of b1 reflects the relative weakness of the bank's funding and liquidity for the rating.

-However, we recognise that RCI (1) strives to match its assets and liabilities, thereby limiting maturity transformation and refinancing risk; and (2) has access to considerable liquidity, principally in the form of committed bank credit lines to bridge any mismatches or temporary market access restrictions.
+However, we recognise that RCI (1) strives to match its assets and liabilities, thereby limiting maturity transformation and refinancing risk; and (2) has access to liquidity, principally in the form of committed bank credit lines to bridge any mismatches or temporary market access restrictions.

-Positively, the bank (1) receives very limited funding from Renault Group, and (2) has started collecting internet deposits from retail customers in 2012, which currently account for around one-third of net outstanding loans, at the level targeted by RCI.
+Positively, the bank (1) receives very limited funding from the Renault Group; and (2) has started collecting internet deposits from retail customers in 2012, which currently account for around one-third of net outstanding loans, at the level targeted by RCI.

-Exhibit 4

-RCI increasingly funds itself with online retail deposits

-Funding sources % total funding (June 2017)
+Exhibit 4 RCI increasingly funds itself with online retail deposits Funding sources as a percentage of total funding (December 2017)

-Source: RCI Banque's H1 2017 business report
+Source: RCI Banque's annual report 2017